Cmendez27/BioStatisticsAnalysis/Great Lake Fish Analysis.html.md

 **Alternative Hypothesis:** The species of fish are highly distributed among different regions within the Great Lakes.
 In other words, some species are more predominant in certain regions, indicating a relationship between the types of species and the regional location.

 ## Gathering Data

+The following code imports the tidyverse package and reads in two data sets with the read_cvs() function from readr.
+The fishing data set contains fishing data, while the stocked data set holds data about stocked fish.
+Each data set is read from a URL and imported into separate variables to be analyzed.